symfony/symfony-docs/reference/constraints/SizeLength.rst

 Basic Usage
 -----------

-To verify that the "firstname" field length of a class is between "2" and "50", you might add the following:
+To verify that the ``firstName`` field length of a class is between "2" and "50", you might add the following:

 .. configuration-block::